epic-gateway/resource-model/README.md

     port: 8080
     protocol: TCP
 status:
-  gue-key: 65539
+  group-id: 1
+  service-id: 3
   proxy-ifindex: 20
   tunnel-id: 4
 ```

-In this case the gue key is 65539 which is 0x00010003 so the account
-key is 1 and the service key is 3.

 ### Allocation Algorithm

-We use Kubernetes' opportunistic locking to allocate GUE keys.
-When a
+We use Kubernetes' opportunistic locking to allocate group/service
-key is needed, we increment the key value in the parent's status and
+IDs.
+When an ID is needed, we increment the current ID value in the
-then Update() the parent.
-Using an Update() is important because the
+parent's status and then Update() the parent.
+Using Update() (and not
-update will fail if someone else got there first.
-In that case we read
-the object again and retry the Update().
+Patch()) is important because Update() will fail if another request
+got there first.
+In that case we read the object again and retry the
+Update().

 ## Namespaces